OnionIoT/tau-lidar-camera/docs/quickstart.rst

    cv2.imshow('Depth Map', mat_depth_rgb)

-If you see a window displaying depth map, congratulation, your Tau LiDAR camera is working!
+If you see a window displaying depth map, congratulation, your Tau LiDar camera is working!

 If you requested distance/depth plus grayscale image, to display the grayscale image, convert the data array of grayscale data to single channel image: